Keep Working

 Note: If you are having trouble connecting check the Zoom Status page.

 Zoom is an online video conferencing and instant messaging platform available to all TCU students, faculty, and staff.
-All current TCU employees and students receive access to a Zoom Pro account simply by installing the client at tcu.zoom.us/download.
+All current TCU employees and students receive access to a Zoom Pro account simply by installing the client at tcu.zoom.us/download and logging in.

 Learn to Use Zoom